-The Icaro team behind La Factoría unveiled this addition in the bustling La Placita de Santurce neighborhood.
-Expect a mix of tropical and Tiki drinks—and if you didn't realize those were different categories, you'll quickly pick that up here.
+The Icaro team unveiled this addition in the bustling La Placita de Santurce neighborhood.
+Expect a mix of tropical and Tiki drinks—and if you didn’t realize those were different categories, you’ll quickly comprehend that here.

-JungleBird is a relatively small space compared to the mega-warehouse of La Factoría, opening up more creative cocktail possibilities.
-"The thing with La Factoría is you can't make the cocktails too complicated," says bartender Chuck Rivera, who's a partner in the venture alongside Roberto Berdecía and Leslie Cofresí.
-"JungleBird is a little more laid-back."
+JungleBird is a relatively small space compared to the mega-warehouse of La Factoría (below), which allows more creative cocktail possibilities.
+“The thing with La Factoría is you can’t make the cocktails too complicated,” says bartender Chuck Rivera, who’s a partner in the venture alongside Roberto Berdecía and Leslie Cofresí.
+“JungleBird is a little more laid-back.”

-Laid-back, sure, but expect the music to keep thumping to five in the morning if you can make it that far.
-As for the drinks themselves, you'll find a deep lineup of rum specials loaded with house-made ingredients.
+Laid-back, sure, but expect the music to thump until five in the morning if you can make it that long.
+As for the drinks themselves, you’ll find a deep lineup of rum specials loaded with house-made ingredients.

-San Juan is home to Bacardí, and the brand's visitors center offers a range of tours and experiences with plenty to drink along the way.
+San Juan is home to Bacardí, and the brand’s visitors center offers a range of tours and experiences with plenty to drink along the way.
 You can learn to make cocktails and taste your way through the vast lineup of rums, including several distillery-exclusive bottlings.
-To spend an hour or two there, as you should, is to see the art of large-scale rum production at its best.
+Spending an hour or two there is the best way to see the art of large-scale rum production at its best.

 But Bacardí isn’t the only distillery on the island.
 Just 15 minutes away, in Bayamón, Ron del Barrilito is a tiny operation with a cult status (buy a local bartender a shot of Ron del Barrilito 3 Stars, and you’ll be sure to gain favorite-customer status).
 You can pay homage with a visit, but you should call ahead to coordinate, since it’s a small family operation.